YellowKidokc/AI-orchestrator-Streamlit/README.md

    pip install -r requirements.txt
    ```
 3. (Optional) Copy `.env.example` to `.env` and populate with API keys or other secrets.
 The
    app loads environment variables automatically via `python-dotenv` when it starts.
+You can
+   also paste an API key into the sidebar; it remains in memory for the active session only.
+4. Adjust vault configuration if needed by editing `config/vaults.yaml`.
+Paths may be
+   absolute or relative to the project root and are created on demand.
-4. Launch Streamlit:
+5. Launch Streamlit:
    ```bash
    streamlit run app/main.py
    ```
-5. Use the sidebar to pick an active persona, toggle between single- or multi-agent replies,
+6. Use the sidebar to pick an active persona, choose which vault to browse, toggle between
-   run cross-vault searches, and manage saved conversations.
+   single- or multi-agent replies, run cross-vault searches, and manage saved conversations.

 ## Conversation persistence